Awards and honors

 • Summary of the doctoral thesis

-• Proof of successful defense / disputation
+• Proof of successful defence / disputation

 • the dissertation as a PDF file.